onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`ratio` | FloatAttr | 32-bit float attribute
+`ratio` | ::mlir::FloatAttr | 32-bit float attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values
+`data` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values `mask` | memref of any type values or tensor of any type values or none type
+`output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`mask` | tensor of 1-bit signless integer values or memref of any type values or none type

 ### `onnx.DynamicQuantizeLinear` (ONNXDynamicQuantizeLinearOp)